WokLibCodeClub/Hello-Python/step4/step4.md

 ![Index Error](index_error.png)

 As you can see this produces an error - an "Index" error.
-This is a very common error, and almost all coders will accidentally create these at some time - it simply means you have tried to use a list with an index number which doesn't exist.
+This is a very common error, and almost all coders will accidentally create one of these at some time - it simply means you have tried to use a list with an index number which doesn't exist.
 Why did we cause this error?
 It's because although our list has four items the index numbers start at 0, so the last item in the list has index number 3, not 4.
 There is *no* item with an index number 4, so we get an error.

 ### Things you can do with lists

 Now we've made a list we have opened the possibility of using a whole lot of special *list* functions in Python.

 We can add an item to the list.
 Let's say Hogwarts is getting full and needs another house.
-We can add a house called 'Wokies' like this:
+We can add a house called 'Wokies' to the list like this:

 ``` python
 houses.append('Wokies')